CristhianNY/base/README.md

-# RedFin-android
+#Demo
-Android codebase for the RedFin app.
+Android codebase for the Demo app.